decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 For a reference implementation of this DID method specification see [3].

 ### Identity Ownership
-Each identity has a single address which maintains ultimate control over it.
 By default, each identity is controlled by itself.
-As ongoing technological and security improvements occur, an owner can replace themselves with any other Ethereum address, such as an advanced multi-signature contract.
+Each identity can only be controlled by single address at any given time.
+By default, this is the address of the identity itself.
+The owner can replace themselves with any other Ethereum address, including contracts to allow more advanced models such as multi-signature ownership.

-There is only ever a single identity owner.
-More advanced ownership models are managed through a multi-signature contract.

 ## Target System